 Have you been to a speech and language advice session?
 Or attended any of the free workshops for: speech sounds, stammering or for shy and anxious talkers?

-Session locations and timetables can be downloaded from this page.
+Session locations and timetables can be found under useful reading on side of this page.

-If you have tried all of the above and it becomes clear your child does need a Speech and Language Assessment, speak to your GP, Health Visitor or chiur child yourself, however discussing your concerns with a professional as early as you can, may help you and your child get help that is available before your child is seen.
+If you have tried all of the above and it becomes clear your child does need a Speech and Language Assessment, speak to your GP, Health Visitor, you can also refer yourself, however discussing your concerns with a professional as early as you can, may help you and your child get help that is available before your child is seen.